Versatile, Hard-Working Densiformis Yew

 Older plants can be rejuvenated by trimming out longer portions of the plant back to a part of the stem that still has needles on it.
 It can then produce new buds and generate new growth from that point.

-Densiformis Yew is an amazing evergreen that should not to be left out of any landscape.
+Densiformis Yew is an amazing evergreen that should not be left out of any landscape.
 Don't miss this wonderful plant, order the largest size in stock today!

 Buying Options for Plants